AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/actions.md

 ### getData

-Gets an entity (for example, a category), from the Magento API according to the data and metadata of the entity type that is requested.
+Gets an entity (for example, a category), from the Adobe Commerce or Magento Open Source API according to the data and metadata of the entity type that is requested.

 Attribute|Type|Use|Description
 ---|---|---|---